Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_024_interaction_script_for_isabella_torres.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-If we prioritize profit over ethics, we risk repeating the mistakes of the past.
 We must advocate for those who have no voice."

 ### Scene 2: Internal Conflict with Sarah Chen
 *Setting: A quiet café where Isabella and Sarah are discussing the implications of AI rights in economic policies.*